Reupenny/AS-Notified/README.md

 A Wordpress plugin to keep you notified of the important things.

+Better Notified helps you stay informed about important events on your website.
+This plugin allows you to receive notifications about failed emails, new user registrations, plugin updates, core updates, and new comments in real-time through Telegram.

 Please note this is my first plugin for wordpress and i am new to PHP.

-Better Notified is a Wordpress plugin that helps you stay informed about important events on your website.
-This plugin allows you to receive notifications about failed emails, new user registrations, plugin updates, core updates, and new comments in real-time through Telegram.
+Plugin Update Checker is being used to push updates.

 <div align="center" width="100%">
     <img src="Screenshot_1.png" alt="" />